JshMaxer/BEBU-S_STEAMING_ZONE/Documentation.md

 ```

 ### Provider Selection Logic
+The platform intelligently selects the best available provider:
 ```
 1. Check if VidKing is online
 2. If ONLINE → VidKing as primary, VidLink as backup